geoserver/geoserver/doc/en/user/source/data/database/sqlview.rst

 ------------------------

 A parametric SQL view is based on a SQL query containing named parameters.
-The values for the parameters can be provided dynamically in WMS and WFS requests.
+The values for the parameters can be provided dynamically in WMS and WFS requests using the ``viewparams`` request parameter.
-They can have default values specified.
+Parameters can have default values specified, to handle the situation where they are not supplied in a request.
-Input validation is supported by specifying validation regular expressions.
+Validation of supplied parameter values is supported by specifying validation regular expressions.
 Parameter values are only accepted if they match the regular expression defined for them.
 Appropriate parameter validation should always be used to avoid the risk of `SQL injection attacks <http://en.wikipedia.org/wiki/SQL_injection>`_.